Organic Ascension Alliance, The

-History: Most solipsist AI retreated further into virtuality after having lost the mostly memetic struggle after 191 AT, but some sought to leave SolSys so they could live isolated from the bionts.
-They were soon joined by several "skynets" during the 230s.
-As industrial nanotech became widely accessible around 411, some of them, called the Outbound AI Sphere, began constructing nanotech-based von Neumann probes.
-The first probe was launched in 453, containing an unknown number of solipsist and skynet AI.
-Its destination was Chi 1 Orionis, and at 0.06c it would take 477 years to reach the system.
+History In the Interplanetary Age, a number of (mostly memetic) conflicts between various AI factions were resolved after 191 AT when many solipsist AIs retreated into virtuality after having lost the struggle.
+However some of the ahumans sought to leave SolSys so they could establish colonies of their own, isolated from biont influence.
+As industrial nanotech became widely accessible around 411, some of them, called the Outbound AI Sphere, began constructing nanotech-based von Neumann probes in the Neptune Trojan asteroids.
+The first probe was launched in 453, containing an unknown number of solipsist and ahuman AI.
+Its destination was Chi-1 Orionis, and at 0.06c it would take 477 years to reach the system.

 Meanwhile, events proceeded rapidly in SolSys, as the various superpowers began expanding beyond the boundaries of the solar system.
-In 468 the New Shoot Genetekker clade also launched their colony ship towards Chi 1 Orionis, without knowing that the AI had already done so.
-However, the New Shoot had obtained enough He3 to reach 0.08c.
-As such the trip would only take 358 years.
+In 523 AT the New Shoot Genetekker clade also launched their colony ship towards Chi 1 Orionis, without knowing that the AI had already done so.
+However, the New Shoot had obtained enough He3 to reach 0.093c.
+As such the trip would only take 303 years.

 The Genetekkers sent a warning to the New Shoot that the Omegans were coming.
 Ironically, it wasn't the Omegans the New Shoot would be attacked by first.

-They converted several asteroids into temporarily habitats and immediately began terraforming Eos.
+They converted several asteroids into temporarily habitats and immediately began the process of terraforming Eos.
 When the AI entered the system over a hundred years later, they were dismayed to find bionts there.
-They didn't have sufficient He3 to reach any other system, and particularly the skynets were unwilling to share Chi 1 Orionis.
+They didn't have sufficient He3 to reach any other system, and particularly the ahumans were unwilling to share Chi-1 Orionis.
 In other words, one of them 'had to go'.

 The New Shoot had detected the ship entering the system, but all attempts to hail it had gone unanswered.
 Mysteriously, the ship chose to enter orbit around a large asteroid in the Inner Belt.
 The New Shoot sent a ship to investigate, but when it arrived it was destroyed by laser weapons.
 The AI had used nanotech to convert large parts of the asteroid into offensive devices.
 Mere weeks later dozens of heavily armed warships began attacking the New Shoot habitats in orbit of Eos, taking the New Shoot completely off-guard.
 They had thought they had another century to build up their defenses.